sematext/docs/docs/logs/logs-table-quick-actions.md

 ## Add Pipelines Processor

 [Pipelines processors](../logs/pipelines) help you structure the fields the way you want them to be.
-Or drop unwanted logs to save from disk space.
+Or drop unwanted logs to reduce the volume of stored logs and thus reduce your costs.

 To quickly create a pipeline processor for a particular field, simply click on the field name to open the context menu.
 Click on the pipelines icon and select the processor that suits your needs.